rajpatel9498/edge-ai-suites/metro-ai-suite/search-image-by-image/docs/user-guide/overview-architecture.md

 # Architecture Overview

 The Image-Based Video Search Application is a modular reference implementation designed to help developers create vision-based search systems utilizing Vision AI and third-party microservices.
-This page provides a technical overview of the application’s architecture, components, and extensibility.
+This page provides a technical overview of the application’s architecture, components, and extenibvslity.

 ## Purpose